xivapi/xivapi-ruby/README.md

 $ bundle install
 ```

+## Documentation

+Full documentation for this library can be found [here](https://mattantonelli.github.io/xivapi-ruby/).
+For basic usage information, please see below.

 ## Usage

 Start by initializing a client.
-You can obtain an API key by creating a new XIVAPI application [here](http://www.xivapi.com/app).
+You can obtain an API key by creating a new XIVAPI application [here](https://www.xivapi.com/app).

 ```rb
 require 'xivapi'